advert665/pdf-cbz-converter/README.md

 ## Altering the script

-If you want to change the quality settings you can these lines of the script:
+If you want to change the quality settings you can change these lines of the script:
 ```PowerShell
 # Black and White
 gswin64c.exe -q -dUseCropBox -dNOSAFER -dNOPAUSE -sDEVICE=pnggray -r600 [...]